Science Interviews

 Suzan - Yes.

-Suzan - Theyre essentially normal.
-Theyre as strong as normal mice; theyre bigger than untreated animals and their what we call neuromuscular junctions, which is the area where the nerve hits the muscle - thats completely normal as well.
+Suzan - They’re essentially normal.
+They’re as strong as normal mice; they’re bigger than untreated animals and their what we call ”neuromuscular junctions,” which is the area where the nerve hits the muscle - that’s completely normal as well.

 Chris - And do you think that this protein - the peptide passport - will also work in humans?

 Suzan - well we certainly hope so.
-If you inject pups on the day that theyre born we say they have sort of less developed biological barriers so it would be a bit easier for this to get through the body.
+If you inject pups on the day that they’re born we say they have sort of less developed biological barriers so it would be a bit easier for this to get through the body.
 But we can do it in the adult animals and, in the adult animals, we still see it getting into the brain and the spinal cord.
 And so we really hope this will translate into humans.

 Chris - And so, the next step?